project-sunbird/sunbird.org-docs/developer-docs/server-configurations/system_settings.md

     }'

-## Confifure the Content Coming Soon page
+## Configure the Content Coming Soon Page

 Configure the message on the Content Coming Soon page using the following cURL command.
 This message is used by those root organizations that do not have any content, as on date.